Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 3. Are there any duplicate or unneeded medications?

-Some older adults may get some of their medications from a neighborhood pharmacy and others from a mail order pharmacy.
+Some older adults may get some of their medications from a neighborhood pharmacy, while others get them from a mail-order pharmacy.
 Or, they might be seeing more than one doctor or specialist.

-In these cases, it’s important to make sure any pharmacists that you’re able to see in person knows all the medications your older adult is currently taking.
+In these cases, it’s essential to make sure any pharmacists that you’re able to see in person know all the medications your older adult is currently taking.

 If a pharmacist is aware of all your older adult’s medications, they can double-check to make sure that’s not happening.